chaoos/openqxd_quda_build/README.md

 include(cmake/CPM.cmake)
 ```

-in order to include the folder where CPM.cmake-0.38.7 has been downloaded and unpacked.
+in order to include the folder where `CPM.cmake-0.38.7` has been downloaded and unpacked.

-Compile openqxd in the 01-work directory:
+Compile openqxd in the `01-work` directory:

-Since libraries like libcuda.so and libnvidia-ml.so are only available when one is on a compute node, you can run
+Since libraries like `libcuda.so` and `libnvidia-ml.so` are only available on compute node, you can run

 ```bash
 make check{1,2,3,4}
 ```